greg-hutchinson/refactoring-exercise/README.md

 # refactoring-exercise
-This repo should be cloned and you can make your own branches
+Create your own branch (Your userid) and push your refactoring changes